 Ongoing

 Enrichment activities at local public and charter schools, jointly developed with the Amistad Commission.
+Curriculum components for grades 4-12 will be launched in time for the 2025-2026 school year.

 Questions about the program can be addressed to cudjobanquante@gmail.com